EliteLoser/misc/notes/Hiccup cure from Svendsen Tech.md

 because it needs several attempts to manifest as a realization, I don't remember how, but I realized that when you swallow, you simply cannot hiccup, and if you suppress 1-3 hiccups, it will pass.
 If not, 1-5 will surely do it (breathe between and repeat).

+One of the tips I read was something to the effect of "swallow three times fast", but this is hard to do without a beverage, so:
 To achieve this effect, it will actually depend on your "swallowing technique".
 If you create a (relative) vacuum between your mouth and the liquid in a large glass of water, or whatever container that is easy to "drink fast from", you can achieve a more rapid swallowing speed than if you take in air between each swallow
-(also more intestinal gases later with air and incidentally "more sound").
+(also more intestinal gases later with air and incidentally "more sound" when swallowing, a "gulp", while the vacuum method is almost without sound).
 This is sort of besides the point.

 Carbonated drinks will NOT work!
 Not sparkling water.